Clube Atlético Mineiro: Resurgence and international success (2010-2017)

-New Golden age (2021–)
+New golden age (2021–)

-On 2 December 2021, after finishing in 3rd place in the 2020 Campeonato Brasileiro Série A, they won their second Série A title after 50 years, beating Bahia in a thrilling 2–3 outstanding match to win the title.
-Less than two weeks later, on 15 December, they beat Athletico Paranaense in the 2021 Copa do Brasil Finals after a 4–0 win at home, the largest thrash in a Copa do Brasil finals, and a 1–2 away win to secure Galo's second Copa do Brasil trophy.
-On 20 February 2022, in a penalty shootout after a 2–2 draw with Flamengo, they won the 2022 Supercopa do Brasil after more than 15 penalties.
-On 2 April 2022, they won the 2022 Campeonato Mineiro for the third consecutive time, the first time it happened in 42 years (1978–80).
+On 2 December 2021, after finishing 3rd place in the last edition of the Campeonato Brasileiro, Atlético won its third Série A title after 49 years, beating Bahia in a thrilling 2–3 comeback to take the title.
+Less than two weeks later, on 15 December, they beat Athletico Paranaense in the 2021 Copa do Brasil Finals after a 4–0 win at home, the largest thrash ever in a Copa do Brasil finals match, followed by a 1–2 away win to secure Galo's second Copa do Brasil trophy.
+On 20 February 2022, after a 2–2 draw with Flamengo, Atlético Mineiro took the 2022 Supercopa do Brasil title after a long penalty shootout, in which Galo won 8–7.
+On 7 April 2024, Atlético won the 2024 Campeonato Mineiro for the fifth consecutive year (2020–2024), a feat that was last achieved 42 years prior (1978–82), being the third time in the club's history.

 Symbols and colours

 Crest

 The club's first emblem, introduced in the 1910s, consisted of a simple design of the three initials of the club's name ("CAM" for Clube Atlético Mineiro) in an oval shape in black.
 The first and most significant change occurred in 1922, when an edged shield format was adopted, with the letters in its upper part and black and white stripes in the lower.
 The crest's general appearance has been kept ever since, with only the exact format and the placement of the black and white stripes within the escutcheon changing over the decades.
 In the 1970s a golden star above the badge was introduced, alluding to the 1971 Série A title, which still remains.
 Red stars were featured on two occasions, referring to the 1978 Copa dos Campeões and the 1992 and 1997 Copa CONMEBOL victories, but these were removed in 1999.